akeneo/pim-docs/developer_guide/akeneo_in_a_nutshell/index.rst

  - ...

 We build the Car *Family* (or "product type") using *Attributes*.
-Akeneo is shipped with common attributes:
+Akeneo is shipped with common attribute types:

  - text;
  - price;